Louie Dean Valencia

 Research Interests:

-Europe; youth and queer history; social change; popular culture and celebrity; social media, music, and visual culture; fascism/far-right culture; identiarianism; antifascism; historical memory; urban spaces and the environment; digital development, design, and curation
+Europe; youth; digital history; social change; popular culture and celebrity; social media, music, and visual culture; far-right culture; antifascism; public history and historical memory; urban spaces and the environment

 Biography

-Dr. Valencia’s work is known internationally, and has been covered by NPR, BBC, CNN, The Guardian, Newsweek, The New York Times, The Los Angeles Times, The Washington Post, The Today Show, Us Weekly, Glamour, Good Morning America, Elle, GQ, Vanity Fair, NME, Billboard, Rolling Stone, Dazed, Teen Vogue, Seventeen, L’essentiel, Cosmopolitan, Paper, Grazia, Hunger, Nylon, Complex, amongst hundreds of other local and international media outlets.
+Dr. Valencia’s work has been covered by NPR, BBC, CNN, Teen Vogue, The Guardian, Newsweek, The New York Times, The Los Angeles Times, The Washington Post, The Today Show, Us Weekly, Glamour, Good Morning America, Elle, GQ, Vanity Fair, NME, Billboard, Rolling Stone, Dazed, Seventeen, L’essentiel, Cosmopolitan, Paper, Grazia, Hunger, Nylon, Complex, amongst hundreds of other media outlets.

 Select Publications